-Sovereign immunity is a principle of law which protects “political subdivisions” such as state, county, or local governments from suit in most cases.
-Schools are political subdivisions which are immune to many types of lawsuits.
-However, most sovereign immunity laws carve out exceptions which allow for personal injury claims against the school.
+Sovereign immunity is a principle of law that protects “political subdivisions” such as state, county, or local governments from suit in most cases.
+Schools are political subdivisions that are immune to many types of lawsuits.
+However, most sovereign immunity laws carve out exceptions that allow for personal injury claims against the school.
 For more discussion of lawsuits against governmental entities, please see our article on filing a lawsuit under the California Torts Claims Act.

 Call us for help…